vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 * `ja-0` – a json array numbered `0`.
 * `jo-0` – a json object numbered `0`.

+Note that the above names are true only for PERMANENT JSON objects.
+Transient ones will be named like `ja-t0` and `jo-t0`.

 As new JSON composites are created during a volley, the numbers increase to keep them all distinct.
 JSON composites are all created as transient facts and will die at the end of the volley unless you do